 Candidates may use a portion of their elective hours during the second and third years of law school to obtain the Certificate of Concentration in Maritime Law.
 Students must complete and pass Admiralty I and Admiralty II, plus additional full-semester admiralty courses, for a total of 12 credit hours.

-Tulane has taught both common and civil law courses for more than 160 years: we celebrate our Louisiana roots and take pride in fostering exceptional civil law scholarship.
+Tulane has taught both common and civil law courses for more than 160 years and takes pride in fostering exceptional civil law scholarship both in Louisiana and across the globe.
 For students who plan to practice internationally or in civil law jurisdictions, Tulane offers an assortment of civil and comparative law courses unavailable at most law schools.

 As a leader in environmental legal education since 1979, Tulane’s Program in Energy & the Environment is one of a relatively small number of national programs offering a certificate in Environmental Law for J.D. students.
 Our program is designed to prepare students for the legal problems they will confront in practice, whether on behalf of government agencies, industrial clients, private litigants, or public interest groups.